JovanRL/cloud-resume/README.md

 ## Architecture

-So far, the archhitecure looks like this:
+So far, the architecture looks like this:

 ![Architecture diagram](architecture.png)